 Pearse Doherty highlighted the audit report into paediatric hip surgeries, which was prompted by whistleblower allegations that hundreds of hip surgeries on children aged one to seven were conducted without medical necessity.
 Doherty noted that the audit revealed 79% of the surgeries at Cappagh Hospital and 60% at Temple Street Hospital did not meet the criteria for surgery.
 He also mentioned that it was alleged some of these surgeries may have been performed for financial gain.

-Doherty informed the Dáil that one parent who reached out to him was "devastated and sick to her stomach" after receiving a second opinion.
+Doherty informed the Dáil that one parent who reached out to him was "devastated and sick to her stomach" after receiving a second medical opinion.
 The second opinion revealed not only that the child did not require corrective surgery, but also that the child did not even have the condition originally cited as the reason for the surgery.

-Clinical Audit
+Clinical Audit and Next Steps

 In response, Minister for Finance Paschal Donohoe stressed the seriousness of the issue and confirmed that the ongoing clinical audit reflected the gravity of the situation.
 He explained that the report is currently being reviewed, with clinicians providing final input.